 Rainforest Alliance – Our products carry the Rainforest Alliance Certified™ seal—the iconic “green frog”—to demonstrate we are sourcing from farms that produce cocoa “grown in ways that benefit farm families, wildlife and the environment.”
 It may be news to some, but Chocolove has for many years sourced the cocoa beans that go into our chocolate from Rainforest Alliance Certified farms.
 The Rainforest Alliance protects forests, improves the livelihoods of farmers and forest communities, promotes their human rights, and helps them mitigate and adapt to the climate crisis in bold and effective ways.
 When you buy Chocolove products made with Rainforest Alliance Certified cocoa, you can be sure that your purchase supports a better future for cocoa farmers and their families.
 Find out more at ra.org

 Fair Trade – Producers and businesses under the Fair Trade Certified™ seal work to adhere to strict labor, environmental, and ethics standards that prohibit slavery and child labor and ensure cocoa growers receive a steady income, regardless of volatile market prices.
 Chocolove produces two bars that are Fair Trade certified.

 Organic – Chocolove’s two Fair Trade certified bars are also organic certified by the Colorado Department of Agriculture, which is a USDA-accredited certification agency.
 USDA certified organic foods are grown and processed with a focus on soil quality, animal raising practices, pest and weed control, and the use of additives.
 Organically processed foods do not contain any artificial preservatives, colors, or flavors, and as with all organic foods, none of it is grown using genetically modified organisms.

 Non-GMO Project – Most of Chocolove products bear the non-GMO logo.
 The work to get the seal is a very long and detailed process.
 This process in addition to verifying that the products are free of GMOs (genetically modified organisms), also provide a fully traceable supply chain.
-The Non-GMO Project together with RA certification can trace Chocolove back to the farmer who grew it.
+The Non-GMO Project provides a high level of traceability.
 To us, this is a significant food safety feature.